open-telemetry/weaver/crates/weaver_forge/README.md

 ]
 ```

-The `semconv_grouped_attributes` function also supports options to exclude specified namespaces
+The `semconv_grouped_attributes` function also supports options to exclude specified namespaces,
-or specific stability levels.
+specific stability levels, and deprecated entities.
 The following syntax is supported:

 ```yaml
 templates: